video-dev/media-ui-extensions/proposals/0007-live-edge.md

   \- From: *Annex K, §K.3.2 Table K.1 - Service Latency* (See Also: *Table K.6 — Semantics of Latency element* from the same section)

-## Property: `liveEdgeOffset` (to model Live Edge Window start)
+## Property: `liveEdgeStart` (to model Live Edge Window start)

-An offset or delta from the Seekable Live Edge (`seekable.end(seekable.length -1)`, appropriately constrained as defined by this specification).
-An extended media element is playing within the Live Edge Window if and only if: `currentTime >= (seekable.end(seekable.length - 1) - liveEdgeOffset`).
+A media presentation time that represents the beginning of the Live Edge Window.
+An extended media element is playing within the Live Edge Window if and only if: `currentTime >= liveEdgeStart`).

 ### Possible values